eitansuez/minitsb-rake-helm/readme.md

      cloud-init status
      ```

     The logs of the cloud-init activity are located in `/var/log/cloud-init-output.log`.

+1. Kick off the installation of TSB with the command:

+     ```shell
+     rake
+     ```

 ## Scenario convention